-Avoid confusions and keep your survey focused by grouping similar kind of questions.
+Avoid confusion and keep your survey focused by grouping similar kind of questions.
 Create sections and title it to bifurcate these groups.
-Provide guidelines and instruction to the customers, so they don’t face any trouble while answering the questions.
+Provide guidelines and instructions to the customers, so they don’t face any trouble while answering the questions.

 5. Be clear and specific